themysticsavages/cloudbot-discord/readme.md

 #
 # Information

 cloudbot-discord is a file server for Discord.
 It is best used in a __private Discord server__ since they are usually more responsible than public ones.
 But you can put it in a public server if you want. __This bot is officially in a release channel__.
-It supports file and folder management, banning members, and many other pointless commands.
-And some addons, as well.
+It supports file management, banning members, and many other pointless commands.

 ## Self hosting

 For self-hosting, you will need nodejs and python.
-You can download both of these things at the bottom of the README.
+You can download both of these things at the bottom of the [README](https://github.com/themysticsavages/cloudbot-discord#downloads).
 Then just run `npm install i` and `python -m pip install -r requirements.txt` in the bot directory.

 *[Read setup.md](https://github.com/themysticsavages/cloudbot-discord/blob/main/setup.md) for further information on self-hosting.*